Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Methodology

 Accordingly, the proximal Bellman operator \eqref{bell_eq_smooth} has several unique properties.
-First, it is a valid approximation for the Bellman operator $\mathcal{B}$, where the approximation bias is bounded in Theorem S.1 in the Appendix.
+First, it is a valid approximation for the Bellman operator $\mathcal{B}$, where the approximation bias is bounded in Theorem S.1 provided in Section K, Supplementary Materials.
 Second, it is a smooth substitute of $\mathcal{B}$ according to the closed form of $\mathcal{B}_{\lambda}$ in \eqref{sparsemax}.
 Third, the proximal Bellman operator $\mathcal{B}_{\lambda}$ induces a sparse optimal policy whose sparsity can be adjusted by the magnitude of $\lambda$.